Haripriya Banoth

-Haripriya Banoth (née Badavath; born 1 May 1985) is an Indian politician serving as an MLA representing the Yellandu constituency in the Telangana Legislative Assembly since 2018.
-She was elected from the Indian National Congress but later joined the Telangana Rashtra Samithi in 2019.
-At the age of 33 when elected, Banoth is the youngest member of the Telangana Legislative Assembly.
+Haripriya Banoth (née Badavath; born 1 May 1985) is an Indian politician from Telangana.
+She won the 2018 Telangana Legislative Assembly Election from constituency on a Congress ticket but later shifted to BRS.
+At the age of 33 when elected, Banoth was the youngest member of the Telangana Legislative Assembly.
+Now, the youngest member of the Telangana Legislative Assembly is Mynampally Rohit Rao.

 Early and personal life

 Haripriya Badavath was born on 1 May 1985 in Kothagudem of present-day Telangana (then in Andhra Pradesh) to Seetharam and Darjan.
 Her father used to work in the Singareni Collieries Company.
 She was married to Hari Singh Banoth of Tekulapalli immediately after completing her intermediate education in 2002.
 However, with her husband's encouragement, she completed her graduation with B. Tech and later obtained post-graduation with M. Tech in computer science from the Jawaharlal Nehru Technological University, Hyderabad (JNTUH).
 In 2006, they started Hari Singh Education Institutions which has four private schools and four junior colleges in Tekulapalli and Hyderabad.
 She lives at Tekulapalli, Telangana.

 In June 2021, Banoth announced that she would adopt two orphaned children from Yellandu who lost both their parents at a young age, on a response to the minister K. T. Rama Rao's tweet.